yqlbu/wireguard-proxy/WIKI.md

 [Peer]
 # client
 PublicKey = <Client Private Key Goes Here>
-AllowedIPs = 10.77.0.2/24 <You may config as many LAN as you want>
+AllowedIPs = 10.77.0.2/24 <You may configure as many LANs as you want>
 # Allowed IPs = 10.77.0.2/24, 10.10.10.0/24 <10.10.10.0/24 is the LAN in your home network>
 ```